 See Related: Things to Do in San Jose, California

 10. Leadbetter Beach

 Address: 801 Shoreline Dr, Santa Barbara, CA 93109, United States

 Located next to Santa Barbara Harbor, Leadbetter Beach is one of the most popular beaches in the area.
 Because it’s also at the base of Santa Barbara City College, it’s often full of college students and tourists.

-You can also walk to the shoreline and take in the view of the Channel Islands and do Some whale watching.
-Without a doubt, Leadbetter Beach is one of the best places to visit in Santa Barbara, California.
+You can also walk to the shoreline, take in the Channel Islands’ view, and do some whale watching.
+Undoubtedly, Leadbetter Beach is one of the best places to visit in Santa Barbara, California.

 Would you rather see seals and dolphins from the comfort of a kayak?
 This kayak tour is led by an experienced guide who can show you where to find these beautiful creatures.

 See Related: Things to Do in Mariposa, California

 Address: 1100 Anacapa St, Santa Barbara, CA 93101-2099

 Just like no one would think to visit a post office to see Spanish colonial design, most people wouldn’t think that a courthouse would be one of the city’s most beautiful buildings.
 However, the Santa Barbara County Courthouse is one of the city’s oldest and most beautiful exhibitions of Spanish architecture.